-2018 financial highlights included:
+2019 financial highlights included:

-- consolidated net revenues increased 7% to \$7.5 billion and consolidated operating income increased 52% to \$2.0 billion, as compared to consolidated net revenues of \$7.0 billion and consolidated operating income of \$1.3 billion in 2017; - revenues from digital online channels increased 6% to \$5.8 billion, or 77% of consolidated net revenues, as compared to \$5.5 billion, or 78% of consolidated net revenues, in 2017; - operating margin was 26.5%, as compared to 18.7% in 2017; - cash flows from operating activities were approximately \$1.79 billion, a decrease of 19%, as compared to \$2.21 billion in 2017; - consolidated net income increased to \$1.8 billion, as compared to \$273 million in 2017, which included significant discrete tax-related impacts in both 2017 and 2018-refer to Consolidated Results discussion below for details; and - diluted earnings per common share increased to \$2.35, as compared to \$0.36 in 2017.
+- consolidated net revenues decreased 13% to \$6.5 billion and consolidated operating income decreased 19% to \$1.6 billion, as compared to consolidated net revenues of \$7.5 billion and consolidated operating income of \$2.0 billion in 2018; - revenues from digital online channels decreased 15% to \$4.9 billion and were 76% of consolidated net revenues, as compared to \$5.8 billion and 77% of consolidated net revenues in 2018; - operating margin was 24.8%, as compared to 26.5% in 2018; - consolidated net income decreased to \$1.5 billion, as compared to \$1.8 billion in 2018, which included significant discrete tax-related impacts in both 2019 and 2018-refer to "Consolidated Results, Income Tax Expense" discussion below for details; - diluted earnings per common share decreased to \$1.95, as compared to \$2.40 in 2018; and - cash flows from operating activities were approximately \$1.83 billion, an increase of 2%, as compared to \$1.79 billion in 2018.

 Since certain of our games are hosted online or include significant online functionality that represents a separate performance obligation, we defer the transaction price allocable to the online functionality from the sale of these games and recognize the attributable revenues over the relevant estimated service periods, which are generally less than a year.
-Net revenues and operating income for the year ended December 31, 2018, include net effects of \$238 million and \$100 million, respectively, from the recognition of deferred net revenues and related cost of revenues.
+Net revenues and operating income for the year ended December 31, 2019, include net effects of \$101 million and \$52 million, respectively, from the recognition of deferred net revenues and related cost of revenues.